hamzamohdzubair/etching/journal/19/aug/vapnik1/PITCHME.md

 ## Features
 +++
 #### Flexibility
+@ul[fragment]
+- Build a UI on top of it
+- Build an App that uses any of the microservice
+- Integrate any microservice into an existing software/system/app
+@ulend
++++
 @box[fragment](Build a UI on top of it)
 @box[fragment](Build an App that uses any of the microservice)
 @box[fragment](Integrate any microservice into an existing software/system/app)